openai/openai-quickstart-python/README.md

 The two directories of interest are `playground` and `pet_gen_template`.

-To run the apps in the `playground` directory, contiunue with the following steps:
+To run the apps in the `playground` directory, continue with the following steps:

 6. Make a copy of the example secrets file: